phattdoan/w205-exercise_1/README.md

 	WV      28
 	WY      10

-To determine the states that are models of high-quality care, I determine to calculate the percentage of hospitals in the top 50 for each state.
+To determine the states that are models of high-quality care, I calculate the percentage of hospitals in the top 50 for each state.

 Top 5 states with highest percentage of hospitals in the top 50 based on the rating:
+SD      0.125
+KS      0.09756097
+IN      0.093333334
+HI      0.083333336
+IL      0.076271184
+MO      0.071428575

 ### Question 3: Which procedures have the greatest variability between hospitals?
+Use data from transform_effective_care table, calculate the variance of each procedure by grouping measure_id.
+Make sure there are more than 30 (typical value for sampling) entries for each measure_id The top 10 procedures that have the highest variance are:

+ED_1b   Median Time from ED Arrival to ED Departure for Admitted ED Patients    10811.276308797285 ED_2b	Admit Decision Time to ED Departure Time for Admitted Patients	4175.25729073216 OP_18b	Median Time from ED Arrival to ED Departure for Discharged ED Patients	1862.5197069204853 OP_3b	Median Time to Transfer to Another Facility for Acute Coronary Intervention- Reporting Rate	1050.3831507083971 OP_31	Percentage of patients aged 18 years and older who had cataract surgery and had improvement in visual function achieved within 90 days following the cataract surgery	856.5066174207448
+OP_29	Appropriate Follow-Up Interval for Normal Colonoscopy in Average Risk Patients	600.399583081167 OP_2	Fibrinolytic Therapy Received Within 30 Minutes of ED Arrival	460.320987654321 OP_23	Head CT or MRI Scan Results for Acute Ischemic Stroke or Hemorrhagic Stroke Patients who Received Head CT or MRI Scan Interpretation Within 45 minutes of ED Arrival	397.03673005866665
+OP_30	Colonoscopy Interval for Patients with a History of Adenomatous Polyps - Avoidance of Inappropriate Use	371.6908658403638
+OP_20	Median Time from ED Arrival to Provider Contact for ED patients	331.9008076047884

-### Question 4:Are average scores for hospital quality or procedural variability correlated with patient survey responses?
+### Question 4: Are average scores for hospital quality or procedural variability correlated with patient survey responses?
+Join transform_surveys and best_hospitals so that we can compute the correlation coefficient between hospital ranking (rating) score and patients survey responses regarding nurse, doctor etc.

+Correlation between hospital rating and nurse rating =0.5340670295160149
+Correlation between hospital rating and doctor rating =0.4434510774602345
+Correlation between hospital rating and  staff rating =0.5186374103477489
+Correlation between hospital rating and pain management=0.48148498316864735
+Correlation between hospital rating and quality communication =0.450553145164991
+Correlation between hospital rating and environment =0.44895231097870686
+Correlation between hospital rating and quality discharge =0.44964214024464566 Correlation between hospital rating and overall hospital performance=0.563389188296042

+Hospital rating (by previously described method) correlate well with patients survey rating.
+In particular, staff rating and hospital rating is the highest, followed by environment rating, patient rating of the hospital,doctor rating, nurse rating, pain management, pain medicine communication, and quality discharge.

+It seems the method used to access the quality of care is well correlated with patients' assessment.
+From the correlation, it would be advised for hospitals to invest resource to staff then hospital enviroment.